 This amplifier has got 4 stages and except from the first one all are in push-pull mode.
 The power distribution for these 4 stages is as follows:

-The first of the 4 power stages is the same as the post dsb generator amplifier so there is not more to add concerning this stage.
+The first of the 4 power stages is the same as the page dsb generator amplifier so there is not more to add concerning this stage.
 Rf energy is taken out via a transformer with a primary and a tapped secondary winding.
 This is to provide the balanced structure necessary for the following push-pull stage.

 This is the first push-pull stage.
 Its bias is derived from a voltage divider connected to the tap of the input transformer.